xoba/goinit/readme.md

 ```

 then follow instructions on copying and pasting commands into your terminal.
+this shoud work on typical linux or mac systems.

 the minimal'ish set of environment variables would be: